$997,322Average Value$407Average Price per Sq Ft7Homes For Sale

 Discover the possibilities on this spacious 2-acre lot located in Enumclaw.
 Situated in a desirable rural setting with easy access to town, this property offers an excellent opportunity for those looking to build, invest, or secure land in a fast-growing market.
 The lot provides ample space for a custom home, small homestead vision, or long-term land hold, all surrounded by classic Enumclaw

+Please book an appointment to view.
 Incredible opportunity to build your dream home on this fully fenced 2.68-acre property.
 Privacy, open space, and views of Mt.
 Rainier.
-A 740 sq ft home sits on-site—bring your vision and rebuild your dream home.
+A 740 sq ft home sits on-site—bring your vision and build your dream home.
 The property features a private well, electric, detached garage, and is fully fenced with a gate at the entrance.
-Perfect for investors, builders, or those seeking a peaceful setting
+Perfect for investors, builders, or

 Amazing Bass Lake home that lives like a move in ready rambler with perks of a second story on just shy of an acre lot.
 Vaulted entry leads into the large living room and large kitchen.
 Gourmet kitchen features stainless steel appliances, double oven, and abundant cabinetry throughout.
 Thoughtfully designed kitchen with pull-out cabinets, under-cabinet lighting, and a large center island with